-54. FOR THOSE RESIDENTS UNABLE TO BE TRANSPORTED TO THE DESIGNATED VISITATION AREA, DESCRIBE THE INFECTION CONTROL PRECAUTIONS THAT WILL BE PUT IN PLACE TO ALLOW VISITATION IN THE RESIDENT'S ROOM

-It this time we believe that all current residents can be transported to the designated visitation area.

-Visitors must wear a face covering or face mask and at all times during the visit and while in the building and outside as required.
-If a visitor must touch or adjust their cloth face covering, they should perform hand hygiene immediately before touching their mask and after.
-Facemasks and cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or anyone who is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
-Patients or residents may remove their cloth face covering when in their rooms but should put them back on when leaving their room or when others (healthcare staff and visitors) enter the room. (as per PA HAN 497 dated April 16, 2020)

-Social distancing must be maintained at all times including while in the resident's room.
-Resident will remain in their bed and a six-foot space around the bed will be marked as a "Do not enter buffer" so that social distancing is maintained during the entire visit.
-Residents on Transmission precaution will not be permitted visitation at this time.
+VISITATION PLAN San 53.
+DESCRIBE HOW A CLEARLY DEFINED SIX-FOOT DISTANCE WILL BE MAINTAINED BETWEEN THE RESIDENT AND THE VISITOR(S) DURING INDOOR VISITS (IF THE SAME AS STEP 2, ENTER "SAME") San ne 54.
+FOR THOSE RESIDENTS UNABLE TO BE TRANSPORTED TO THE DESIGNATED VISITATION AREA, DESCRIBE THE INFECTION CONTROL PRECAUTIONS THAT WILL BE PUT IN PLACE TO ALLOW VISITATION IN THE RESIDENT'S ROOM At t are his time, we believe that all current residents can be transported to the designated visitatior a. buil sho clot trou the the tors must wear a face covering or face mask and at all times during the visit and while in the ding and outside as required.
+If a visitor must touch or adjust their cloth face covering, they uld perform hand hygiene immediately before touching their mask and after.
+Facemasks and h face coverings should not be placed on young children under age 2, anyone who has uble breathing, or anyone who is unconscious, incapacitated or otherwise unable to remove mask without assistance.
+Patients or residents may remove their cloth face covering when in rooms but should put them back on when leaving their room or when others (healthcare f and visitors) enter the room . (as per PA HAN 497 dated April 16, 2020) Res not ial distancing must be maintained at all times including while in the resident's room. ident will remain in their bed and a six-foot space around the bed will be marked as a "Do enter buffer" so that social distancing is maintained during the entire visit.
+Residents on nsmission precaution will not be permitted visitation at this time.